-INVITATIONS & GIFTS (K-8)
+INVITATIONS & GIFTS

 Party invitations or gifts for classmates should not be brought to school to be distributed.
-Items such as these are of a personal nature and should be distributed outside of school.
-A school directory is available with a PTO membership.
+Items such as these are of a personal nature and should be mailed home.
 The office is unable to release addresses and phone numbers of students who are not listed in the school directory.